Study-based support to help you shine

 - Essay writing – how your text flows, using the correct language

 - Tips on how to get a better grade

 - Getting started with presentations – and how to improve them

 - Subject-specific workshops

 - Understanding lecturers’ feedback

 ASC lecturers will suggest strategies to improve your academic performance.
-You don’t have to be struggling with your studies to seek help – staff are also keen to assist students who are achieving good grades, but want to ensure they maintain and improve their performance.
+You don’t have to be struggling with your studies to seek help – our staff are also keen to assist students who are achieving good grades but want to ensure they maintain and improve their performance.